-- Land cover change analysis showed that the built-up area will increase by ~65% (from 2,863 ha. to 4,728 ha.) between 2015-2025, based on the participatory mapping results. - The increase in built-up area is estimated to lead to a 6% increase in flooded area (from 1,828 has.
-To 1,931 has.) in the case of a 10-year return period storm, due to higher rainfallrunoff from built-up areas than vegetated areas.

-- The current flood simulation only accounts for a 10-year return period extreme rainfall event. - Further calibration and long term simulation should be conducted down-scaled General using Circulation Models (GCMs) to further assess the effects of climate change on flooding.
+- Land cover change analysis showed the built-up area would increase by 88% (from 1,154 ha. to 2,171 ha.) between 2015-2025, based on the participatory mapping results. - This increase in built-up area estimated to lead to a 5% increase in flooded area (from 630 ha. to 661 ha.) in the case of a 10-year return period storm, due to higher rainfall-runoff from built-up areas than vegetated areas. - The current flood simulation only accounts a 10-year return period extreme rainfall event. - Further calibration and long term simulation should be conducted using down-scaled General Circulation Models (GCMs) to further assess the effects of climate change on flooding.